SiddharthaMukherji/BCG_Testcase/BCG_Sid_Final/Readme.md

 - **Input data sources and output paths** are configured in `config.py`.
 - The code exclusively uses **PySpark's DataFrame API** (no Spark SQL).

+- This project has been tested on Windows using Git Bash, which provides a Unix-like environment.
+If you are using a MinGW terminal, you may need to modify the make commands to `mingw32-make` or the appropriate format.
+Since this is tested on Windows some steps regarding JDK and Hadoop might not be applicable or could be different, but these steps are vigirously tested in Windows env.

+-  The project has also been tested on macOS.
+If you are using a Linux-based operating system like macOS or other Linux distributions, steps 4, 5 and 6 may not be required.
+You can proceed directly to step 7, just ensure that Apache Spark is installed so you can run spark-submit.
+You can check the Spark version using `spark-submit --version` and install it using `brew install apache-spark` (on macOS) or the appropriate package manager for your Linux distribution.

 ## Setup and Execution

 ### Prerequisites